**Dr. Victorine is accepting new clients for psychological assessment and professional consultation/supervision services ONLY at this time.

 Dr. Victorine integrates Acceptance and Commitment Therapy (ACT) and similar approaches such as Dialectical Behavior Therapy (DBT) and compassion-focused therapy, with a generous helping of related approaches, such as existential, attachment-focused, and systems perspectives to inform her treatment plans.

-She works with many individuals in high-pressure or high-stakes work environments who deal with chronic burnout, perfectionism, and anxiety (aka, "people-pleasing", "over-achievers", and the "gifted" crowds).
+She works with many individuals in high-pressure work environments who deal with chronic burnout, perfectionism, and anxiety (aka, "people-pleasing", "over-achievers", and former "gifted" kids).

-Many of her clients hold security clearances in high stakes/high level roles in government and related organizations; therefore, she understands the importance of maintaining discretion when processing their career and related challenges in the context of therapy and assessment.
+Many of her clients hold security clearances in government and related organizations; therefore, she understands the importance of maintaining discretion when processing their career and related challenges in the context of therapy and assessment.

-Dr. Victorine prioritizes early diagnostic clarification from a therapeutic stance for all of her clients, in order to ensure they are receiving the best level or type of care for their specific condition(s), and to facilitate access to necessary accommodations and/or services.
-Diagnostic clarification can also foster improved self-compassion as well as inform what symptoms we prioritize in treatment.
-She works diligently to consider the whole person in context, and the diagnostic features as guideposts rather than absolute truths or fixed labels.
+Dr. Victorine prioritizes early diagnostic clarification in order to ensure they are receiving the best level or type of care for their specific profiles.
+She works diligently to consider the whole person in context, and any meaningful diagnostic features as guideposts rather than absolute truths or fixed labels.

 Dr. Victorine strives to provide assessments that are therapeutic in nature, which necessitates a neurodiversity-affirming, culturally-aware and strengths-focused approach with a goal of supporting a more holistic view of the client.